yottaawesome/basic-windows-drivers/README.md

 ## Building

 You need Visual Studio 2022 and the [latest Windows Driver Kit (WDK) and accompanying SDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) to build and develop kernel components.
 If you receive obscure build errors related to inf2cat to dates in the `DriverVer` field in the `*.inf` files, ensure that in `Project Properties > Configuration Properties > Inf2Cat > General > Use local time` is set to `Yes (/uselocaltime)`.
 See [here](https://stackoverflow.com/questions/14148500/int2cat-driverver-set-to-incorrect-date) and [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/stampinf-command-options) for additional information.
 You may need to rebuild more than if you receive some errors after doing a full solution clean.
+There may some absolute paths (for my machine) referenced in the project files that you may need to adjust or remove for your local environment.

 ## Deploying